forestgrape/coronavirus/covid19.md

 > The *case fatality rate* denotes the death rate obtained by using the official case counts: `cfr = #deaths/#(official cases)`

-For Covid-19 the official usually miss the majority of the cases, which yields a cfr fare to high.
+The official Covid-19 case counts are in most countries fare to low and thus the cfr fare to high.
-> The relation between cfr can ifr can be exploited to estimate the `detection rate = #(case count)/#(actual infected)` and the hidden cases:
+> The mismatch between the cfr can ifr can be exploited to estimate the `detection rate = #(case count)/#(actual infected)` and the hidden cases:
 `cfr/ifr = [#(deaths)/#(all infected)] / [#(deaths)/#(cases count)] = #(case count)/#(all infected) = detection rate`
 (more in the section [Detect Estimates Out of Bounds](./monitoring.md#detect-estimates-out-of-bounds) in the [Monitoring chapter](./monitoring.md)).